“That Explains Everything!” Discovering My ADHD in Adulthood

 “It was a shock,” says Difede, who now works as an administrator at the Canadian ADHD Resource Alliance in Toronto.
 “I asked him to describe what he saw on the weekend.
 He just said he thought I was not quite on my game.”

 Difede and I are in good company: Some of the most successful athletes (Michael Phelps), actors, and entertainers (Justin Timberlake), not to mention scientists, entrepreneurs, and academics, display traits of ADHD.
-On the other hand, being one of only 10 percent of women with the hyperactive form of ADHD, I ‘present’ entirely differently from Difede.
+On the other hand, being in the minority — a woman with the hyperactive form of ADHD — I ‘present’ entirely differently from Difede.
 Professionals tell me that having the “H” is actually a good thing: Hyperactivity can lead to earlier diagnosis and more energy later in life.

 For me, it’s been a mixed blessing.
 Being hyperactive helps me when performing standup comedy, but it does me no favors when I come across as near-manic during a job interview.
 After learning that I had the disorder — and a euphoric moment of realizing that my apparent road to nowhere was not my fault — a sense of embarrassment and failure flooded in.